Facebook, Google, And The War Against Fake News – How Two Technology Giants Are Ramping Up The Fight

 Google “Fact Check” Tags

 On Friday, Google announced that it would expand its use of fact check tags.
-These tags appear underneath search results that have been reviewed by fact-checking institutions (Politifact, for instance), and quickly summarize the outcome of that review in an information box.
+These tags appear underneath search results that have been reviewed by fact-checking institutions (Politifact, for instance) and quickly summarize the outcome of that review in an information box.
 This box briefly mentions what claim the article is making, who is the source of that claim, and whether the claim is true, false, or a shade in between.
 The Google tag also includes a link to the fact-checking website itself, where an individual can read an in-depth analysis on why the claim received that result.

 Google is rolling out a fact check feature in its search and news results – Recode https://t.co/7gWJORXEji #tech #news